2022 ARC-NL Research Grants Competition

 Important!
 Please first download the form and save it to your desktop as “Last Name_ARC-NL RG2022”; make sure you open the saved file using Adobe Reader or Adobe Acrobat, then fill in the form and save it again.

 You must also attach electronic (PDF) versions of:

-- For ARC-NL Research Grants: research grant proposal excluding references and a maximum of two figures (2000 words maximum)
+- Research grant proposal excluding references and a maximum of two figures (2000 words maximum)

 - CVs for Principal Applicant and all Co–Applicants